Skip to main content

 Youth and Development

 During childhood and adolescence, peptide signaling is loud, clear, and focused on growth.
 The dominant conversation is driven by growth hormone-releasing hormone (GHRH), a peptide from the hypothalamus in the brain.
-GHRH signals the pituitary gland to (GH), which in turn instructs tissues throughout the body to grow and mature.
+GHRH signals the pituitary gland to release growth hormone (GH), which in turn instructs tissues throughout the body to grow and mature.
 This is a period of intense cellular activity, construction, and development, all meticulously coordinated by peptide messengers.

 Adulthood and Maintenance

 In adulthood, the focus of peptide signaling shifts from construction to maintenance.
 The explosive growth signals of youth recede, replaced by a more balanced conversation aimed at preserving function, managing energy, and ensuring resilience.
 Peptides governing metabolism, repair, and reproduction become more prominent.
 The system is designed to maintain a state of equilibrium, or homeostasis.

 However, this is also the stage where the first subtle declines in signaling efficiency can begin to appear, often accelerated by stress, poor nutrition, or lack of sleep.

 Aging and System Recalibration